-In addition to the economics of gas pricing issues, politics (energy security) and the environment (sustainability and intergenerational equity) have been pressures that pull government policy in different directions.119 Thus economics, politics and environmental issues form what energy justice refers to as the trilemma of competing aims.
-This section applies some of the energy justice operational principles (availability, affordability, due process, transparency and accountability, sustainability, responsibility and intra- and intergenerational equity).120 We discuss how gas has evolved in Australia and the much-needed reform of its prescribed RPM method as per regulation 20 of the PRRTA
+In addition to the economics of gas pricing issues, politics (energy security) and the environment (sustainability and intergenerational equity) have been pressures that pull government policy in different directions.
+Thus economics, politics and environmental issues form what energy justice refers to as the trilemma of competing aims.
+This section applies some of the energy justice operational principles (availability, affordability, due process, transparency and accountability, sustainability, responsibility and intra- and intergenerational equity).
+We discuss how gas has evolved in Australia and the much-needed

-113 Stern (n 17) 44.
+Stern (n 17) 44.